jelmer/dulwich/README.rst

 **License**: Apache License, version 2 or GNU General Public License, version 2 or later.

-The project is named after the part of London that Mr. and Mrs. Git live in in the particular Monty Python sketch.
+The project is named after the part of London that Mr. and Mrs. Git live in the particular Monty Python sketch.

 Installation
 ------------